radius-project/bicep-types-aws/artifacts/bicep/aws/aws.elasticloadbalancingv2/default/types.md

 * **UnhealthyThresholdCount**: int: The number of consecutive health check failures required before considering a target unhealthy.
 * **VpcId**: string: The identifier of the virtual private cloud (VPC).
 If the target is a Lambda function, this parameter does not apply.

-## Matcher
-### Properties
-* **GrpcCode**: string: You can specify values between 0 and 99.
-You can specify multiple values, or a range of values.
-The default value is 12.
-* **HttpCode**: string: For Application Load Balancers, you can specify values between 200 and 499, and the default value is 200.
-You can specify multiple values or a range of values.

-## Tag
-### Properties
-* **Key**: string (Required): The value for the tag.
-* **Value**: string (Required): The key name of the tag.

-## TargetGroupAttribute
-### Properties
-* **Key**: string: The value of the attribute.
-* **Value**: string: The name of the attribute.

-## TargetDescription
-### Properties
-* **AvailabilityZone**: string: An Availability Zone or all.
-This determines whether the target receives traffic from the load balancer nodes in the specified Availability Zone or from all enabled Availability Zones for the load balancer.
-* **Id**: string (Required): The ID of the target.
-If the target type of the target group is instance, specify an instance ID.
-If the target type is ip, specify an IP address.
-If the target type is lambda, specify the ARN of the Lambda function.
-If the target type is alb, specify the ARN of the Application Load Balancer target.
-* **Port**: int: The port on which the target is listening.
-If the target group protocol is GENEVE, the supported port is 6081.
-If the target type is alb, the targeted Application Load Balancer must have at least one listener whose port matches the target group port.
-Not used if the target is a Lambda function.

 ## AWS.ElasticLoadBalancingV2/TrustStoreProperties
 ### Properties
 * **CaCertificatesBundleS3Bucket**: string (WriteOnly): The name of the S3 bucket to fetch the CA certificate bundle from.